St Neots: Geography

 St Neots lies in the valley of the River Great Ouse, partly on the flood plain and partly on slightly higher ground a little further from the water.
 The Great Ouse is a mature river, once wide and shallow but now controlled by weirs and sluices and usually constrained in a well-defined channel.

 Tributaries entering the Great Ouse in the town are the River Kym, Hen Brook, Duloe Brook and Colmworth Brook.
 The area is generally low-lying.
 Riverside Park, an amenity adjacent to St Neots Bridge, remains set aside as a flood-meadow, subject to flood, protecting dwellings and commercial property from a swollen reach.

 St Neots developed at the site of a ford where overland routes converged.
-This was replaced by a medieval bridge, and today there are two further crossings just outside the town, one to the north and another to the south.
+The Great North Road and the major route from Ipswich to the West Midlands (later the A45 road) intersected at St Neots and Eaton Socon.

 The soil is mainly light, overlying gravel beds – gravel extraction is a local industry.
 Older disused gravel pits, such as the nearby Paxton Pits and Wyboston Leisure Park, have been converted to nature reserves and amenity areas.
 Away from the river, the higher land is mainly a heavy clay soil with few large settlements.
 Much of the land is used for arable farming.

 Climate

 The climate in the United Kingdom is defined as a temperate oceanic climate, a classification it shares with most of northwest Europe.
 Eastern areas of the United Kingdom, such as East Anglia, are drier, cooler, less windy and also experience the greatest daily and seasonal temperature variations.
 Protected from the cool onshore coastal breezes, Cambridgeshire is warm in summer and cold and frosty in winter.

-Highest daytime temperature in 2020 was 22 deg C and lowest 5 deg; corresponding night-time temperatures were 15 and -1.
-Rainfall in 2020 amounted to between 21 and 41 mm per month, with more rain in the summer months; there was some snowfall in December 2020 and January and April 2021.